 About Agilearn¶

-Agilearn is a set of self-directed Python guides, originally developed to support a second-year data science module and published here as a free, open resource.
+Agilearn is a set of self-directed Python guides, published as a free, open resource.

 Who it's for¶